Marine Corps MQ-9 reaches 10 thousand flight hours in Central Command

 |0

-This work, Marine Corps MQ-9 reaches 10 thousand flight hours in Central Command [Image 2 of 2], by 1LT John Coppola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marine Corps MQ-9 reaches 10 thousand flight hours in Central Command, by 1LT John Coppola, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT